 The simile "flound'ring like a man in fire or lime" is particularly horrifying.
 It evokes the image of a body being consumed by flames or dissolving in acid.
 The use of concrete, visceral imagery brings the abstract horror of gas warfare into sharp focus.

 Owen shifts the perspective, describing the scene as seen through the distorted lens of a gas mask.
-The world is "dim," filtered through "misty panes and thick green light," creating a sense of disorientation and unreality.
+Because of that, the world is "dim," filtered through "misty panes and thick green light," creating a sense of disorientation and unreality. * **"As under a green sea, I saw him drowning.

 Stanza 3

-• "In all my dreams, before my helpless sight,"
+"In all my dreams, before my helpless sight,"

-• "He plunges at me, guttering, choking, drowning."
+**"He plunges at me, guttering, choking, drowning.

 The horrific image of the dying soldier is replayed in the speaker's dreams.
 The words "guttering, choking, drowning" are visceral and onomatopoeic, evoking the sounds of a slow, agonizing death.
 The verb "plunges" suggests a desperate attempt to escape, but there is no escape from the speaker's memory.